 One of the most important keys to personal and professional success lies in how you spend your time.
-Each day contains twenty-four hours but how we spend those hours is what separates people who enjoy lives of happiness, fulfillment and success from those who experience lives filled with frustration, disappointment, and often failure.
+Each day contains 24 hours, but how we spend those hours is what separates people who enjoy lives of happiness, fulfillment, and success from those who experience lives filled with frustration, disappointment, and often failure.

 Practicing good time management will not only have a tremendous impact on success in your career but it will also have a powerful effect on your entire life.